Create and Manage Compute Pools

 -

 Select a Compute Config from the drop-down menu.
 A Compute Config is a reusable blueprint for compute settings.
-Selecting an existing configuration auto-populates default values for the compute pool setup, including control plane and worker pool settings (node count, architecture, CPU, memory, GPU, labels, annotations), as well as deployment settings (SSH keys, deletion policy, and edge configuration).
+Selecting an existing configuration auto-populates default values for the Compute Pool setup, including control plane and worker pool settings (node count, architecture, CPU, memory, GPU, labels, annotations), as well as deployment settings (Secure Shell (SSH) keys, deletion policy, and edge configuration).

 -